 The Netflix original To All the Boys I’ve Loved Before leads us on a journey we haven’t taken before.
 Not because the story is unusual.
 Because the cast is unusual.
+There are spoilers ahead.

 The key character in this romantic comedy/coming of age tale is an Asian American 16 year old.
 Lana Condor plays Lara Jean.
 Lara Jean has never had a boyfriend.
 She’s had crushes.
 Intense crushes.
 She deals with it by writing passionate letters to the object of her desire in the style of the bodice rippers she’s fond of reading.
 Then she hides the letter in a hat box in her closet and never mails it.
 She has 5 such letters.
 One of them was written in 5th grade.